reliverse/rse/README.md

 ## Commands

 From bootstrapping projects to leveraging AI superpowers.
-Here’s a quick overview of the Reliverse CLI commands:
+Here's a quick overview of the Reliverse CLI commands:

 ### Core

 - 🧙 `reliverse cli` — Your starting point for everything.
 Here you can launch an interactive wizard to create, configure, or boost your project.
 - 🧼 `reliverse logout` — Logs you out and clears credentials.
-For when it’s time to start fresh.
+For when it's time to start fresh.
 - 🖥️ `reliverse studio` — Opens the Reliverse Studio — the visual brain center of your own Reliverse.
 - 🆘 `reliverse --help` — Shows all available commands and handy usage tips.
 Because we all forget sometimes.